yeonwan/RecipeCralwer/README.md

   - Provides functionality to edit or process the JSON data extracted from the recipe website.
 Useful for cleaning, updating, or reformatting the stored recipes.

 - **recipeCrawler.py**
-  - The core web scraping script that extracts recipe data from "Maangchi."
+  - The core web scraping script that extracts recipe data from "10000recipe."
 This script handles crawling, parsing, and extracting the relevant information from the website's pages.

 - **storeRecipe.py**
   - Manages the storage of crawled recipe data into structured formats, such as JSON or a database.
 Ensures data integrity and easy retrieval for further processing or analysis.